IzzySoprano/Renavart/README.md

 - Have trouble understanding how to section content using the Bootstrap Grid System
 - Added a CSS Animation section to my UFC page, however, it's not fully embedded and responsive.
 - After my first initial deployment, the links were'nt working responsibly
 - As I'd like two carousels, my buttons for the second carosuel aren't responding.
-I've tried changing the id.
+I've tried changing the id but still won't repsond

 #Bugs

-#
+- My second carousel buttons aren't responding correctly

+### What I did to fix them

+- Changed id

 ### Deployment